 >> Stephanie F.

 For each of our births I was invited to catch the baby but never chose to do so, just as a matter of personal preference.
 I preferred for the midwife to catch the baby or, for the last birth, Kendra (my wife) wanted to catch the baby.
-Melissa was very accommodating of what we wanted but was right there all along to make sure every thing went well.
+They were very accommodating of what we wanted but was right there all along to make sure every thing went well.

 >> Derek P.